HelgeGehring/gdshelpers/docs/index.rst

   - Includes parameterized paths and Bézier curves.
   - Automatic smooth connection to a target point/port
+  - The size of the waveguide can be tapered (linear or by a user defined function), which can e.g. be used for optical edge coupling or electronic contact pads
+* Different types of splitters:

+  - Y-splitter
+  - MMI-splitters
-* Y-splitter, MMI-splitters, Directional splitter
+  - Directional splitter
 * Couplers

+  - Grating couplers (allowing apodized gratings)
+  - Tapers for hybrid 3D-integration
 * Ring and racetrack resonators
-* Mach-Zehnder interferometer
+* Mach-Zehnder interferometers
 * Spirals
 * Superconducting nanowire single photon detectors (SNSPDs)
-* Superconducting nanoscale Transistors
+* Superconducting nanoscale Transistors (NTRONs)
-* Different types of markers, QRcodes
+* Different types of markers
+* QRcodes
 * A possibility to include images
 * Text-elements for labeling the structures